Liquidity Provider Integration Guide

 A bridge connects your trading platform (MT4/MT5 or custom) to one or more LPs.
 It often provides aggregation, markups, routing rules, and operational tooling.
 Centroid is a common choice for brokers that want fast go-live with professional routing.

-Direct FIX is powerful — and brutally operational.
+Direct FIX is powerful -- and brutally operational.
 Bridges exist because FIX is not just a protocol; it's an operating discipline.
-Sequence handling, resend storms, session drops, and fill reconciliation must be handled correctly.

-- You want a battle-tested UI for routing rules, markups, symbol mapping, and monitoring.
+- You want a battle-tested UI for routing, markups, symbol mapping

-- You're running MT4/MT5 and want a standard integration path.
+- You're running MT4/MT5 and want a standard path

-- You need custom order types, proprietary execution logic, or unique post-trade workflows.
+- You need custom order types or proprietary execution logic

-- You have the team to build and operate FIX connectivity reliably.
+- You have the team to build and operate FIX reliably

 Most brokers are not choosing "bridge vs FIX" in isolation.
 They're choosing a full stack: platform + bridge + LP(s) + risk + CRM/back office.